Guide to Renting a Camper in Iceland

-The Ring Road is another popular camper van driving route, but rather than only showing you a portion of the island, like the Golden Circle does, the Ring Road takes you on a journey throughout the bulk of Iceland, circumventing the entire interior.
-If you’re renting a camper van for a longer Iceland stay, you absolutely won’t regret taking the Ring Road around the island.
+The Ring Road is another popular campervan driving route, but rather than only showing you a portion of the island, as the Golden Circle does, the Ring Road takes you on a journey throughout the bulk of Iceland, circumventing the entire interior.
+If you’re renting a campervan for a longer Iceland stay, you absolutely won’t regret taking the Ring Road around the island.

-Much like the Westfjords, the Icelandic Highlands are best visited in the summer and only with a 4WD camper van.
+Much like the Westfjords, the Icelandic Highlands are best visited in the summer and only with a 4x4 campervan.
 While the roads there boast incredible landscapes, they can also be treacherous if you don’t visit under the right weather circumstances.
-A 4WD camper van can ensure you’re as safe as possible.
+A 4x4 campervan can ensure you’re as safe as possible.

 While there, you’ll want to pay a visit to Landmannalaugar, with its hot springs at the edge of a lava field, located within the Fjallabak Nature Reserve; the vast mountains of Kerlingarfjoll; Thorsmork, a mountain ridge named after Thor and just as impressive; and the deep lakes and craters of Askja.